pfizer-opensource/zippeR/.github/CONTRIBUTING.md

-# Contributing to this Lesson
+# Contributing to this Package
 Thanks for using this package.
 Before filing an issue or opening a pull request, there are a few places to explore and pieces to put together to make the process as smooth as possible.